Right Bundle Branch Block - RBBB

 Precordial leads show

-Q waves and negative T waves .
+negative T waves

 RBBB does not mask the diagnosis of old anterior myocardial infarction.